RULES OF PROCEDURE OF THE EAST TRANSNATIONAL ARBITRATION COURT

 These Rules of Procedure and procedural norms provided for in the Arbitration Law as

-well as provisions agreed by parties in an arbitration court agreement shall be binding on
+well as provisions agreed by parties in an arbitration court agreement shall be binding on an arbitration panel.

 Article 24: Substantive Law Applicable to Disputes